 We are inching close to the hyper-connected smart world thanks to the upcoming 5G technology.
 The fifth generation of cellular mobile communications would be a successor to the 4G network we are currently consuming.
 In India, you can expect 5G to go mainstream by 2020 or 2021, but 5G phones are already here well ahead in advance.

 What improvements do 5G bring to the table?

-- Greater speed, projected at 10-100 x faster than 4G (Strictly speaking the average speeds would be better than that of what we get in 4G).
+- Greater speed, projected at 10-100 x faster than 4G (Strictly speaking the average speeds would be better than what we get with 4G).

 - Better stability in connection

 - Lower latency indicating shorter response time from servers which would make 5G useful for critical applications like self-driving cars, robotic surgeries, etc.

 - Higher bandwidth facilitates the handling of more devices in a network.